All Episodes

 I don't know what's going to happen with crypto.

-Maybe, maybe Bitcoin will have value.
+Maybe Bitcoin will have value.

-Maybe the privacy coins even more, but certainly land and commodities and things like that.
+But certainly land and commodities and things like that.

 So we should all be prepared for that day.

-But we may end up in world war before that day even arrives.
+But we may end up in World War before that day even arrives.

 Especially if Trump gets what he's looking for, which is clearly a global nuclear war.

-And heck, you know, Israel might be waging war against the American people on U.S. soil, especially attacking Christians, because the ADL says that Christians are horrible evil people.
+And heck, you know, Israel might be waging war against the American people on U.S. soil, especially attacking Christians, because the ADL says that Christians are horrible, evil people.

 And that's all tied to the Zionists, right?